 Unfortunately, it gets even more complicated.
 Once you send your inventory to a fulfillment center, Amazon may move it to any number of other centers around the nation in order to speed up shipping times.
 You may not know that your inventory was moved but the same rules apply.
 If your goods are in a state, even without your knowledge, you owe taxes.
 That makes it your responsibility to know where Amazon is housing your inventory.

 You can find that information in your Amazon Pro account.
 Look in the inventory section.
 There’s an option that shows your product details that includes the location of your inventory.
 The strange codes that denote the warehouses correspond to the abbreviations of the airports in the area.
-For detailed instructions on how to find and interpret this information, check out
+For detailed instructions on how to find and interpret this information, check out this article.

 “What if I Don’t Comply?”